orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Can have a history, but no current value.
 No structure, ..., type, permutation information on, ..., between vertices except for that of something we identify as history.
 - [ ] Apply the same version control system on the version control system itself.
 (Generalized to keeping track of "equivalent (and smaller) programs")
 - [ ] Which I believe was something along the lines of seeing where certain changes had happened in dependencies/how that would break symmetries, notify that they have changed, and provide entry into what is not defined.
-- [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"
+- [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"\
+- [ ] Better way of thinking about needing some none

 ---